DaveParillo/cisc192-reader/src/chapter13/enumerated_types.rst

 ``suit + 1``, but ``++`` is not defined for it automatically.

 .. tb-choice::
-   :name: c192_enum_type_1
+   :name: enum_type_1

+   Multiple Response: What can we do with enumerated types?

-   - [ ] Use ++ directly without defining an operator.
+   - [ ] Perform arithmetic.

-     Built-in ++ does not accept an enum operand.
-Unscoped enums can still convert to integers in arithmetic expressions.
+     We are not allowed to do arithmetic with enumerated types.
    - [x] Include a mapping as part of the program.

      This is the purpose of an enumerated type.